portante/nvd3/README.md

 ## Building latest

+### Initial development setup

 1. First clone the repository and checkout the "development" branch
-2. make sure nodejs is installed via your system's package manager.
+2. make sure `nodejs` is installed via your system's package manager
-3. have node download it's required modules with:  npm install
-4. install grunt globally:  sudo npm install -g grunt
+3. install grunt globally:  `sudo npm install -g grunt`
+4. have node download nvd3-community's required modules with:  `npm install`
+5. install development environment modules with:  `bower install`

+### Testing

+Just run `grunt` with no arguments on the command line to create the combined `nv.d3.js` file and run all the unit tests:

+    $ grunt

+### Create a "Production" Release

+Just invoke `grunt production` to create the final `.js` and `.css` files:

-5. build with:  grunt production
+    $ grunt production

-You should now have a "build" directory with the js and css files within.
+You should now have a `build` directory containing the `nv.d3.js` and `nv.d3.css` files (normal and minified).

 ---